-Woman sentenced for western NY double killing apologizes
+Woman involved in plotting double killing apologizes

 LYONS, N.Y.
-(AP) - The wife of a former Texas police chief says she is sorry for her role in a western New York double homicide as she is sentenced.
+(AP) - The wife of a former police chief apologized for her role in the fatal shooting of a couple on their upstate New York driveway at her sentencing Thursday.

-Charlene Childers was sentenced Thursday to 28 years in prison for first-degree manslaughter.
+Charlene Childers was sentenced to 28 years in prison under a deal in which she had pleaded guilty to first-degree manslaughter and second-degree criminal possession of a weapon.

-Her husband, former Sunray, Texas police chief Timothy Dean, was convicted in May of murder for gunning down a couple in their western New York driveway amid a child custody dispute.
+Her husband, former Sunray, Texas police chief Timothy Dean, was convicted in May of murder for gunning down Joshua Niles and Amber Washburn amid a child custody dispute.
+Childers had previously confessed she was the driving force behind the plot to kill Niles, her ex-boyfriend and father of two of her children.

-Prosecutors say Dean and Childers drove to the town of Sodus in October and killed Amber Washburn and Joshua Niles.
-Friends and relatives say Niles had recently won custody of the two children he had with Childers.
+Prosecutors say Dean and Childers drove to the town of Sodus in October and killed Niles and Washburn.
+Friends and relatives say Niles had recently won custody of the two children.

-The Democrat & Chronicle of Rochester reports that Childers told the court she regrets her role in the killings every day.
+“I would like to apologize for my wrongs,” Childers told the court, according to the Democrat & Chronicle of Rochester.
+“I realize that saying sorry doesn’t bring them back.
+Because of my selfishness, I ruined my children’s lives.”

+Joshua Niles’ sister, Nicole Gunkel, called Childers was a “monster” at the sentencing.

 Copyright © 2019 The Washington Times, LLC.